skabeo/Hello-Microverse/README.md

 In order to run this project you need:

-*install git
+-install git

 ### Setup

 Clone this repository to your desired folder:

- *git clone git@github.com:myaccount/my-project.git
+ -git clone git@github.com:myaccount/my-project.git

 <p align="right">(<a href="#readme-top">back to top</a>)</p>